Edge Acceleration

 Overview

-EdgeOne Load Balancing is ideal for scenarios where high availability of origins is crucial.
+EdgeOne Load Balancer is ideal for scenarios where high availability of origins is crucial.
 It supports the configuration of multi-level secondary sources for disaster recovery switching.
 It can proactively probe the health status of origins.
 This proactive measure blocks failed origins and directs business traffic to healthy origins.

 Note: